Initial data rigidity results: Introduction

-We say that $\Sigma$ is \textsl{outer trapped} if $\theta^+_\Sigma < 0$, \textsl{weakly outer trapped} if $\theta^+_\Sigma \leq 0$, and \textsl{marginally outer trapped} if $\theta^+_\Sigma = 0$.
-In the latter case, we refer to $\S$ as a marginally outer trapped surface (MOTS).
-Unless otherwise stated, we assume that MOTS are closed, i.e.~compact and without boundary.
+The hypersurface $\Sigma$ is \textsl{outer trapped} if $\theta^+ < 0$, \textsl{weakly outer trapped} if $\theta^+ \leq 0$, and \textsl{marginally outer trapped} if $\theta^+ = 0$.
+In the latter case, we refer to $\S$ as a \textsl{marginally outer trapped surface} (MOTS for short).
+Unless stated otherwise, we require that MOTS are closed, i.e.~compact and without boundary.